Need-Based Financial Aid

 Visit the USC Financial Aid website for more information.

 Candidates will automatically be considered for USC Merit Scholarships administered through the Office of Admission.
 These include the full-tuition Trustee Scholarship, the half-tuition Presidential Scholarship and the one-quarter tuition Deans Scholarship for first-year applicants.
 Recipients of these scholarships have achieved at the highest level academically.

 We encourage you to apply for university scholarships administered by organizations outside the Office of Admission.
 These generally require a separate application, have varying deadlines and eligibility requirements and may require an interview.

 USC Kaufman Scholarships

 USC Kaufman awards dance scholarships to students with outstanding talent in dance.
 Scholarship amounts are determined on an individual basis.
 While merit-based, dance scholarships work in conjunction with a student’s financial aid package to maximize total grant and scholarship money.

-Applicants are encouraged to explore outside scholarship opportunities.
-Browse free online search engines, talk to your high school’s scholarship coordinator, or reach out to foundations that support dance through student scholarships.
-Please note that outside scholarships may change the composition of a student’s financial aid package.
+We encourage you to explore outside scholarship opportunities.
+Browse free online search engines, talk to your high school’s scholarship coordinator or reach out to foundations that support dance through student scholarships.
+Please note that outside scholarships may change the composition of your financial aid package.